Safety Toolkit - Theatre and Dance Technical Production and Scene Shop

 - Basic Driver Safety Program - If you will operate a vehicle on behalf of the University, the State of Washington regulations require that you to complete the state Basic Driver Safety Program.
 Instructions: The link takes you to web-based tools.
 Please print, complete and sign the one-page Safety Checklist for State Drivers while you complete the online action items.
 Bring it to the Production Manager/Technical Director in PAC 295C (x4985).

-- Van Training Program - If Theatre Arts asks you to drive a 12-passener van, contact EHS at 650-3064.
+- Van Training Program - CFPA has a 12-passenger van available for official use by CFPA departments.
+Contact the Facilities Office (Alona x4328, Fred x7711).
 Special training and document requirements apply.
 Use of 15-passenger vans is prohibited by the University.

 - Field Trip Considerations